deanezra/TrefelPlantsAndroid/README.md

 - Architecture: MVVM (Model View View Model)
 - Networking: Retrofit 2
 - Dependency Injection: Dagger2
-- Unit tests: Junit and Mockk
+- Unit tests: Junit and Mockito
 - UI: Fragments, RecyclerView and BottomSheetDialogFragement

 # What does the app do?